Voith & Mactavish Architects

 St. Charles Borromeo Seminary

 Founded in 1832 by Bishop Francis Kenrick, St. Charles Borromeo Seminary is the oldest Catholic institution of higher education in Philadelphia.
-The seminary has chosen to relocate to a new site at Gwynedd Mercy University.
+After 155 years at its historic campus in Lower Merion, the seminary chose to relocate to a new site at Gwynedd Mercy University.

 VMA is the firm responsible for designing new facilities for the seminary with updated living, learning, and worship spaces in the spirit of their faith and former home.
-Drawings were completed in 2023 and construction is underway.
-As a member of the project team, Molly participated in design charrettes for the Immaculate Conception Chapel, documented historic artwork and furniture, coordinated with consultants, developed technical drawings with traditional details, and prepared construction documents for bidding.
+Inspired by the physical form and the liturgical ceremony of the two historic chapels, the new 220-seat Immaculate Conception Chapel is designed with antiphonal seating for the seminarians with additional congregational seating under the large choir balcony.
+The design meticulously integrated artifacts of the former campus, including the stained-glass windows and skylight, the pews and faculty stalls, the marble altar and ambo, and the statuary throughout.
+The celebratory chapel honors the history and reflects the bright new chapter in the life of St. Charles Borromeo Seminary.
+Drawings were completed in 2023 and the new Student Life Center and Residence Hall buildings opened in 2024.
+As a member of the project team, Molly participated in design charrettes for the chapel, documented historic artwork and furniture, coordinated with consultants to develop technical drawings with traditional details, and prepared construction documents for bidding.

 Hamilton College Bridge